Bank funding powers make Greece vulnerable to ECB pressure

 That made it a role model for the euro zone's debt-ridden economies - something that Greece's leftist government, with its anti-austerity demands, is clearly not.

-The ECB's Governing Council, which will reassess the Greek ELA on Wednesday, can restrict the funding operations if a two-thirds majority is in favour.
+The ECB's Governing Council, which will reassess the Greek ELA on Wednesday, can restrict the funding operations if a two-thirds majority is in favor.

 Some Council members' patience is wearing thin.